aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/cloudstack.md

 ### affinityGroupIDs (optional)
 Group ID to attach to the set of host systems to indicate how affinity is done for services on those systems.

+### affinity (optional)
+Allows you to set `pro` and `anti` affinity for the `CloudStackMachineConfig`.
+This can be used in a mutually exclusive fashion with the affinityGroupIDs field.